mepatterson/acts_as_mongo_taggable/README.markdown

 Thanks To...
 ------------
 - John Nunemaker and the rest of the folks on the MongoMapper Google Group
+- Kyle Banker and his excellent blog posts on grouping and aggregation
 - The MongoDB peoples and the MongoDB Google Group
 - mbleigh for the acts_as_taggable_on plugin for ActiveRecord